 When there is a boundary line dispute between neighboring properties, many people learn first of the doctrine of adverse possession, a legal principle derived from common law under which ownership of a parcel of property (or a portion thereof) can change without payment and against the will of the owner.

 The law of acquiescence is concerned with adjoining property owners, both of whom are mistaken about where the line between their property is.
-Adjoining property owners may treat a boundary line, often a fence, as the property line.
-If the boundary line is not the recorded property line, this results in one property owner possessing what is actually the other property owner's land.
+For example, adjoining property owners may treat a boundary line, often a fence, as the property line, even though the boundary line is in fact at a different location.

 When the doctrine of acquiescence applies, the property owner of record is no longer be able to enforce his title, and the other property owner will gain title.

-Acquiescence for the Statutory Period - The neighboring landowners treat a particular boundary line as the dividing line between their properties for the statutory period, even though it differs from the boundary line defined by their deeds.
+Acquiescence for the Statutory Period: The neighboring landowners treat a particular boundary line as the dividing line between their properties for the statutory period, even though it differs from the boundary line defined by their deeds.
 The statutory period ("statute of limitations") for acquiescence can be quite long, and is often fifteen years or longer in duration.

 In adverse possession cases, the taking of land must be hostile to the title landowner's interest.
-The term "hostile" means that a person possesses the land of another intending to hold to a particular recognizable boundary regardless of the true boundary line.
+Within that context, the term hostile means that a person possesses the land of another and intends to hold to a specific, recognizable boundary without regard for the true boundary line.

 In acquiescence cases, neither neighbor intends to take property from the other, but there is a mutual mistake as to the location of the actual boundary line.
-A claim in an acquiescence case cannot be hostile - if both neighbors believe they are observing the true boundary line, they cannot simultaneously claim that they are holding the property of another without regard to the true boundary line.
+A claim in an acquiescence case cannot be hostile" - if both neighbors believe they are observing the true boundary line and thus that they hold only their own land, they cannot simultaneously claim that they are holding the property of another without regard to the true boundary line.